Supporting Your Child With Reading - EYFS & KS1

 In this section, you will find links to a series of videos which are designed to model to you how to read at home with your child.
 The videos show books from across the range of book bands:

-Click here for a video of a Jelly and Bean early reader in the light pink band
+This is a video of a Jelly and Bean early reader in the light pink band

-Click here for a confident reader in the dark pink band
+This is a video of a confident reader in the dark pink band

-Click here for a developing reader in the blue band
+This video is of a developing reader in the blue band

 Miss Smith's top tips when reading at home